-These are such powerful lyrics
+These are such powerful lyrics.

-This one is good but Sting's pitch kind of deteriorates it.
+This one is good, but Sting's pitch kind of deteriorates it.

-Stings high pitched voice was just part of The Police.
+Sting's high-pitched voice was just part of The Police.

 An interestingly bright and driven song about mental hysteria and breakdown.
 The guitar is excellent, the drumming is fierce, and the vocals are forceful.
 Perhaps not the best song from Synchronicity, but very good nonetheless.

-Good song, love the guitar.
+Good song.
+I love the guitar.

-Reminds me of the Beatles' "Rain".
+This reminds me of the Beatles' "Rain".
 Thick, dense music that successfully colors the lyrics.

-Way way way better than part II.
+Way better than Part II.

 In your face live playing.

-It's an absolute disgrace that it s so low.
+It's an absolute disgrace that it's so low.
 Bloody hell.

 Why is this at 15?
 This deserves to be at least at rank 5!

-My favorite police song by far.
+This is my favorite Police song by far.

 This is the song that got me into Stewart Copeland.
-If you are a drummer listen to this song.
+If you are a drummer, listen to this song.
 Literally perfect drumming.
-Message in a Bottle and Reggatta de Blanc are good drumming songs too
+Message in a Bottle and Reggatta de Blanc are good drumming songs too.

-Very pretty but somewhat unsettling piece with amazing serenade like playing by Mr Summers.
+Very pretty but somewhat unsettling piece with amazing serenade-like playing by Mr. Summers.
 Romantic melancholy.

 What is this doing down here?
 Probably my favorite Police song ever (especially the mono version).
-The guitar rhythms are so cool and distorted with a haunting yet upbeat instrumental to fit the song.
+The guitar rhythms are so cool and distorted, with a haunting yet upbeat instrumental to fit the song.
 Again, definitely should be higher.

 Great reggae song… Great sentiment… I've quoted it a couple of times, sometimes sincerely.

-Fantastic song from one of the greatest B-side albums ever.
+This is a fantastic song from one of the greatest B-side albums ever.

-Only the Police could do that.
+Only The Police could do that.

-This song is way too good to be this low people.
+This song is way too good to be this low, people.
 Listen to it.
 It's incredible.
 Especially the drums.
-This song proves better than probably any other song by the police just how instrumentally talented the members of the band were.
+This song proves better than probably any other song by The Police just how instrumentally talented the members of the band were.

-One of the most atmospheric songs by this huge band!
+This is one of the most atmospheric songs by this huge band!
 It's great stuff!

-As much as this is one of the most ridiculous songs you will ever hear for some reason and despite his awful vocals Copeland does a great job at making a fun catchy punk rock piece.
+As much as this is one of the most ridiculous songs you will ever hear, for some reason, and despite his awful vocals, Copeland does a great job at making a fun, catchy punk rock piece.

 I don't get what they were trying to do with the weird sci-fi bass, spooky guitar, and a bit meaningless lyrics.
-Just having a bit of fun maybe.
-Nothing wrong with that, because it's a pretty good song overall and its change of pace from darth Vader gloom to fast racing kart makes it catchy and engaging.
+Just having a bit of fun, maybe.
+Nothing wrong with that, because it's a pretty good song overall, and its change of pace from Darth Vader gloom to fast racing kart makes it catchy and engaging.

-I think there's a bit of a side joke by the ever cheeky drummer:
+I think there's a bit of a side joke by the ever-cheeky drummer: